 Some recommended further reading:

-• ‘The Porcupine Principle’ by Jonathan Farnhill (pub.
-DCS) – Equally insightful and entertaining.
+- ‘The Porcupine Principle’ by Jonathan De Bernhardt Wood (pub.
+DSC) – Equally insightful and entertaining.
 Ideal to share with new recruits to fundraising.